cabforum/smime/SBR.md

 **Audit Report**: A report from a Qualified Auditor stating the Qualified Auditor's opinion on whether an entity's processes and controls comply with the mandatory provisions of these Requirements.

-**Authorization Domain Name**: The FQDN used to obtain authorization for a given FQDN to be included in a Certificate.
+**Authorization Domain Name**: The FQDN used to obtain authorization for a given FQDN to be included in the domain part of an email address in a Certificate.
 The CA MAY use the FQDN returned from a DNS CNAME lookup as the FQDN for the purposes of domain validation.
-If a Wildcard Domain Name is to be included in a Certificate, then the CA MUST remove "`*.`" from the left-most portion of the Wildcard Domain Name to yield the corresponding FQDN.
 The CA MAY prune zero or more Domain Labels of the FQDN from left to right until encountering a Base Domain Name and MAY use any one of the values that were yielded by pruning (including the Base Domain Name itself) for the purpose of domain validation.

 **Authorized Ports**: One of the following ports: 80 (http), 443 (https), 25 (smtp), 22 (ssh).